siakaramalegos/sia_speaks/README.md

 - Tech Talent South  |  Ruby on Rails 8-week boot camp  |  2015-2016

 ## Current Active Topics

+### Front-End Performance Still Matters (_new!_)
+Help!
+My app bundle is 5MB!
+My users are angry that my app is so slow!
+It’s easy to forget that performance matters when we are under pressure to deliver features quickly.
+What things should we always do versus only do when performance is slow?
+What data should we use to inform our decisions?
+From code splitting, lazy loading, and tree shaking to image optimization and store architecture, come learn how you can deliver a better experience to your users with high-performing front-end apps.
+This talk uses Webpack and ES6 but is library-agnostic (React, Angular, Vue, etc.).

+### Choose your own adventure: Weird web APIs (_new!_)
+Today I learned WebUSB is a thing.
+WebUSB provides a way for USB device drivers to be implemented in pure JavaScript.
+A whole world of Web APIs exists that most of us don’t even know about!
+Detecting DOM changes, payments, speech recognition, bluetooth… Come open up the secret treasure chest of weird, cool, and seriously awesome Web APIs, and discover a whole new set of JavaScript web adventures!

 ### Universal React Apps Using Next.js